 • One can also write the program text in a script file to be executed like a shell script.
 In this case, the script must start with the line followed by the source text of the Curry program.
-For instance, we can write a simple Curry script to count the number of code lines in a Curry program by removing all blank and comment lines and counting the remaining lines:
+If the name of the script file has a suffix, it must be different from .curry and .lcurry.